Culture of San Diego: Theater

 The Old Globe Theatre at Balboa Park has been in operation for more than 70 years and produces about 15 plays and musicals annually.
-The La Jolla Playhouse at UCSD produces both original and touring works and is directed by Christopher Ashley.
+La Jolla Playhouse at UC San Diego produces both original and touring works and is directed by Christopher Ashley.
 Both the Old Globe Theatre and the La Jolla Playhouse have produced the world premieres of plays and musicals that have gone on to win Tony Awards on Broadway.
 More than three dozen local productions have gone on to Broadway; four have won one or more Tonys.
-In 1984 the Old Globe Theatre received the Tony Award for best regional theater, and the La Jolla Playhouse received the same award in 1993.
+In 1984 the Old Globe Theatre received the Regional Theatre Tony Award, and the La Jolla Playhouse received the same award in 1993.
 The Joan B. Kroc Theatre at Kroc Center's Performing Arts Center is a 600-seat state-of-the-art theatre that hosts music, dance and theatre performances.
-The San Diego Repertory Theatre at the Lyceum Theatres in Horton Plaza produces a variety of plays and musicals.
 Serving the northeastern part of San Diego is the California Center for the Arts in Escondido, a 400-seat performing arts theater.
-Other professional theatrical production companies include the Lyric Opera San Diego, specializing in comic operas, operettas, and musical comedies, and the Starlight Musical Theatre, presenting musical comedies in the outdoor Starlight Bowl.
+Other professional theatrical production companies include Lyric Opera San Diego, specializing in comic operas, operettas, and musical comedies, and the Starlight Musical Theatre, presenting musical comedies in the outdoor Starlight Bowl.
 Both the Lyric Opera and Starlight sought bankruptcy protection in 2011 and are currently inactive.
-Starlight is now under new management and being rebuilt to operate as an event space. www.savestarlight.org There are also numerous semiprofessional and amateur theatrical productions throughout the year by such groups as the Cygnet Theatre, Christian Community Theater, Vanguard Theater, Lamb's Players Theater, Diversionary Theatre, and San Diego Junior Theatre.
+Starlight is now under new management and being rebuilt to operate as an event space. www.savestarlight.org There are also numerous semiprofessional and amateur theatrical productions throughout the year by such groups as Cygnet Theatre, Christian Community Theater, Vanguard Theater, Lamb's Players Theater, Diversionary Theatre, and San Diego Junior Theatre.